 Date Changes Made June 24, 2021 Change all references of 'General Manager' to 'Executive Director' Remove Advocacy from VPI job description and update to include new Advocacy position Change VPs hours to 15-20 and Presidents hours to 20-30 August 12, 2021 Change all references of 'Office and Services Manager' to 'Services Coordinator' Update employee classes and benefit entitlement.
-Minor Spelling and Formatting errors fixed August 2, 2022 Change all references of 'Council' to 'Board of Directors' Change 'Vice President Internal' to 'Vice President Operations'
+Minor Spelling and Formatting errors fixed August 2, 2022 Change all references of 'Council' to 'Board of Directors' Change 'Vice President Internal' to 'Vice President Operations' Change 'Vice President External' to 'Vice President Engagement' Reduction to Executive course registration requirements Changes to Parental Leave policy and Leave for parent not taking parental leave Minor Spelling, Grammar, and Formatting Errors October 13th, 2022 Minor Spelling, Grammar, and Formatting Errors Changed all references of Food Bank to Food Security Program Updated conflict of interest policy to reflect BUSU organisational structure (removal of references to Human Resources) Changes to the progressive discipline policy (removal of 'verbal' and 'written' language in relation to warnings

-Change 'Vice President External' to 'Vice President Engagement' Reduction to Executive course registration requirements Changes to Parental Leave policy and Leave for parent not taking parental leave Minor Spelling, Grammar, and Formatting Errors October 13th, 2022 Minor Spelling, Grammar, and Formatting Errors Changed all references of Food Bank to Food Security Program Updated conflict of interest policy to reflect BUSU organisational structure (removal of references to Human Resources) Changes to the progressive discipline policy (removal of 'verbal' and 'written' language in relation to warnings April 18th, 2023 "Director(s)" changed to "Representative(s)" Black Students' representative and Student Athlete representative added as per motion passed at the 2022-23 AGM April 26th, 2023 1.
+April 18th, 2023 "Director(s)" changed to "Representative(s)" Black Students' representative and Student Athlete representative added as per motion passed at the 2022-23 AGM April 26th, 2023 1.
 Added section for Bereavement and Compassionate Leave, Care for Leave, and added further clarification to Sick Leave, in alignment with University Policies August 24th, 2023 Updated Section 7000 - Hiring Practices to formalise hiring or employee classes Class A employees are hired by the Executive Committee, or a designate, and ratified by the Board All other classes of employee are hired by the Executive Director or designate.
 All Bailey's employees are hired by the Bailey's General Manager or designate.
-November 7th, 2023 "Women's Representative" changed to "Gender Empowerment Representative" "LGBTTQ Collective" updated to "2SLGBTQIA+ Collective"
+November 7th, 2023 "Women's Representative" changed to "Gender Empowerment Representative" March 22th, 2024 Updates to the Credit Card policy to reflect new process at Westoba Bank Updates to ERDIE Board process